Mario Kart Live: Home Circuit Review

-You can race against Koopalings in Grand Prix, unlock a variety of course customizations and costumes for Mario or Luigi, and play with up to four players in local multiplayer mode.
+You can race against Koopalings in Grand Prix, unlock a variety of course customisations and costumes for Mario or Luigi, and play with up to four players in local multiplayer mode.

-Players: You can play with 2 players in the same room, but you can’t play it online.
-You can race with friends in the custom courses in Custom or Grand Prix races.
-Just make sure each player has their own Nintendo Switch system, the Mario Kart Live: Home Circuit game and a Mario kart or Luigi kart.
+Players: You can play with 4 players in the same room, but you can’t play it online.
+You can race Mario Kart Live with 2, 3 or 4 players in the custom courses in Custom or Grand Prix races.
+Each player does need their own Nintendo Switch system, the Mario Kart Live: Home Circuit game to provide a Mario kart or Luigi kart.

 You need one set for each player, but this does expand how many gates you have to make the course.
 They come in two varieties Mario and Luigi and are $99/£99 each.

 - Two Players: To play two players you would need two of the bundled Switch and Mario Kart deals with would cost £598/$598.

 - Three Players: To play three players you would need two of the bundled Switch and Mario Kart deals with would cost £897/$897.

 - Four Players: To play four players you would need four of the bundled Switch and Mario Kart deals with would cost £1199/$1199.